College of Science and Health > Academics > Health Sciences > Student Resources > FAQ

 4. Complete the Transfer Credit Approval Form, found in the Undergraduate Advising section of the college website, and submit it to the CSH Office of Advising and Student Services (McGowan South Suite 400) before you enroll at another institution.
 If the college grants you permission to transfer in the credit, you will receive a message to that effect.
 Keep in mind that these requests can take up to 3 weeks to process.

 Yes!
 The Health Sciences major is a great way to prepare for a nursing career.
-While DePaul doesn't offer a traditional BSN program, our BioScience:Pre-Nursing concentration is a great way to earn your liberal arts undergraduate degree while preparing for Master's Entry to Nursing Practice.
+Our Bioscience concentration allows you to earn your undergraduate degree while satisfying prerequisites for a Master's Entry to Nursing Practice program.
 The benefits of this kind of preparation are numerous.

-3. 3.
-As you might expect, a graduate degree will make you a more attractive job candidate to hospitals and other employers, and will allow you to take on leadership roles.
+3. A graduate degree will make you a more attractive job candidate to hospitals and other employers and will allow you to take on leadership roles.

 Online courses are taught online, but that's not the only way they might be different from a more traditional classroom setting.
 Your instructors are encouraged to used different teaching modalities, so the kind of work you do will be different.
 For instance, a classroom discussion might be replaced by a moderated message board in an online classroom.
 You may be asked to do more self-directed reading, writing or assessments in an online course.
 You should not assume that an online course is less work than a traditional classroom course!
 Both are designed to be worth 4 credit hours, and so will require the same amount of time.
 The difference will be how you are using that time and when you choose to do the work.
 Keep in mind that reliable D2L and internet access are critical to success in online courses, as is your own ability to meet deadlines without being reminded in a classroom setting.
 You will be responsible for reading and understanding the instructor's expectations, and reaching out as needed for clarification.